basho-labs/little_riak_book/en/04-operators.md

 building, hinted handoff, and things that aren't related specifically to client interfaces, handling requests, or storage.

-Riak Core, like any project, has some hard coded values (for exmaple, how protocol buffer messages are encoded in binary).
+Riak Core, like any project, has some hard coded values (for example, how protocol buffer messages are encoded in binary).
 However, many values can be modified to fit your use-case.
 The majority of this configuration occurs under `app.config`.
 This file is Erlang code, so commented lines